The right advice for garden bores

 The most common odour reported from garden bores is produced by the release of hydrogen sulphide resulting in a ‘rotten egg’ smell.
 Hydrogen sulphide occurs naturally in groundwater from the decomposition of underground organic material, such as peat.
 At low concentrations it is harmless and is generally not a problem.
 ‘Fruity’ or ‘kerosene’ odours are not natural and may indicate groundwater contamination.

-For more information on the types, causes and treatments of odours please see our explanation notes in the Perth groundwater atlas 2004 and Contaminated groundwater – could my garden bore be affected?
+For more information on the types, causes and treatments of odours please see our explanation notes in the Perth groundwater atlas 2004.

 Accredited drillers and minimum garden bore construction requirements